 However careful you’re to back up your files, data loss is always a possibility.
 In fact, you can do everything right and still encounter disk errors or corrupted data.
 Perhaps your lost data is simply down to forgetting to back up immediately before you went to format flash drive on Mac!

 Whatever the reason, an app like Disk Drill can be invaluable for recovering lost data.
-Just open it up and you’ll be presented with a range of options including:
+Here’s how to use Disk Drill to bring the deleted files back:

-In the case of data recovery due to a formatting mishap, Disk Drill is invaluable because it offers a double dose of assistance in that you can use it to:
+In the case of data recovery due to a formatting mishap, Disk Drill is a life-saver because it offers a double dose of assistance in that you can use it to:

 - Locate files that you’ve deleted off your Mac because you assumed they were safely backed up on a drive that’s now inaccessible

-Recover files that you’ve deleted from the likes of an SD card or memory stick to make more space for new photos
+- Recover files that you’ve deleted from the SD card or memory stick to make more space for new photos.

 Avoid the scourge of data loss forever

 There are few things worse than losing your data, whether that happens because your drive or SD card has become corrupted or because you forgot to back up before you decided to format hard drive for Mac.
 Fortunately, as we’ve seen above, there are ways to get your hands on data that initially seems to be unrecoverable!

 Of course, it’s even better if you never get to that spot in the first place, and doing regular backups is the best way to do that.
 Macs offer a built-in option to do this using Time Machine or iCloud, but the former isn’t compatible with every type of storage device and the latter has a monthly cost associated with it that you might prefer to avoid.
 That’s why so many people end up looking at how to format external hard drive on Mac, or use other devices like USB sticks.

 Using backup software in conjunction with an app that’s capable of recovering lost data from USB flash drives, SD cards, and so on, covers most of your bases when it comes to avoiding catastrophic data loss.